Carbon markets and taxonomy, where do we stand today?

 Regarding the revenues collected by this new carbon tax, 75% of them will be dedicated to the EU budget to boost the European economy and make it more independent from other economies.

-In order to ensure the implementation of the carbon adjustment mechanism at the borders, the planned deployment is gradual in terms of the sectors and scopes taken into account.
+To ensure the implementation of the Carbon Border Adjustment Mechanism, the planned deployment is gradual across the sectors and emission categories taken into account (scopes 1, 2, 3).
 The products concerned will therefore evolve over the next few years.
-For the time being, the MACF only affects direct emissions (scope 1) in the manufacture of products and concerns five of the most emissive sectors at risk in terms of carbon relocation.
+For the moment, the CBAM only affects direct emissions (scope 1) in the manufacture of products and concerns five of the most emitting sectors at risk in terms of carbon relocation.
 The sectors are as follows:

 In December 2022, the European Union reached an agreement on the application of this tax on fuel, gas and heating oil, which will have a significant impact on households.
 It also adopted a broadening of the scope of the tax, which will address in a second phase the maritime sector, emissions from intra-European flights and waste incineration sites (still under discussion within the EU).